DeSouzaSR/book_forbellone/README.md

-# test_ss
+# Repository for the Study of Lógica de Programação by Forbellone and Eberspächer

+_By Sandro Ricardo De Souza_

-The objective of this project is to test the Swift integrator for studies and learning.
-The simulation integrates the outer Solar System (Jupiter, Saturn, Uranus and Neptune) for 10 million years from 01/01/2000.
+The objective of this project is to serve as a repository for tracking the reading progress of the book Lógica de Programação (Programming Logic) by André Luiz Villar Forbellone and Henri Frederico Eberspächer.